 It is also a festival where people come together in celebration and bury their hatchets, offering each other sweets in a joyous atmosphere.
-In this article, you will read all about the kite flying festival in India and hit us up to witness this spectacle in person.
+In this article, we tell you more about the significance of the kite flying festival in India, how and where it is celebrated, the international kite festival, and the precautions you need to take.
+Hit us up at India Someday to witness this spectacle in person.

 Click here to understand what the weather is like in India in the month of January.